4v3ngR/pluto_tv_scraper/README.md

 - install the dependencies with `npm install`
 - run the script with `node ./index.js`
 - to get some help, run `node ./index.js --help`

+#### Pipes in regular expressions in Windows
+It appears that command.exe does not utilise single quotes as "a single argument".
+As such, regular expressions must be enclosed in double quotes (").
+This is especially true if the regular expresion conains the PIPE (|).